Accelerated Recovery with RIS: Designing Wireless Resilience in Mission-Critical Environments: Problem Formulation

 \subsection{Resilience-Guided Alternating Optimization}

-In the context of resilience, our goal is to find a solution that meets a specific trade-off defined by the weights $\lambda_i, \forall i\in\{1,2,3\}$ in (\ref{eq:r}).
-At the same time, we want the system to adapt to failures quickly.
+In the context of resilience, our goal is to find a solution that meets a specific trade-off defined by the weights $\lambda_i, \forall i\in\{1,2,3\}$ in (\ref{eq:r}) quickly.
 Therefore, instead of fully optimizing each sub-problem until convergence, we perform just one iteration for each sub-problem before switching to the other \cite{RIS_RES}.
-This is only possible because the same framework is used to solve both sub-problems, which helps us reduce the adaptation gap more rapidly.
 Once the adaptation gap converges, the algorithm then enhances adaptability and robustness to prepare for future failures while keeping the gap minimized.
 By choosing the weights $\vect{\alpha} = [\alpha_{1,1}, \dots, \alpha_{1,K},\alpha_{2,1} \dots \alpha_{2,K}]$ accordingly, the algorithm can be tailored to respond effectively to different values of $\lambda_i$.
 The detailed steps of the resilience-guided alternating optimization are presented in Algorithm \ref{alg}, where $T_\mathsf{calc}$ is the time needed to compute the solution of a sub-problem and $T_\mathsf{c}$ is the coherence time.